Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Fort Lauderdale experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Fort Lauderdale.
-The most rain falls during the 31 days centered around June 18, with an average total accumulation of 6.4 inches.
+The month with the most rain in Fort Lauderdale is June, with an average rainfall of 6.3 inches.

 Average Monthly Rainfall in Fort Lauderdale